 - You could also add a few drops of fresh lemon juice to add a citrus flavor to the tea.

-Ginger is a useful condiment that can be added to a variety of foods and beverages.
-You can add fresh and dried ginger to curries, soups, salad dressings, or beverages, like tea, as a flavoring agent.
-Its intake in moderation as a part of a healthy diet could benefit breastfeeding mothers over time.
+The combination of ginger and breastfeeding can be helpful.
+It can be added to various foods and beverages to provide taste and health benefits to the breastfeeding mother.
+You can add fresh and dried ginger to curries, soups, salad dressings, or beverages, like tea, as a flavoring agent, and it works splendidly in bringing a refreshing essence.
+Its consumption in moderation as a part of a healthy diet could benefit breastfeeding mothers and their babies over time.
+However, if you are not sure of the effects it may have, you may consult your doctor and learn more about the quantity that can be considered safe for your consumption.

 2. Ginger; Drugs and Lactation Database; NCBI